borismihajlovic-home/list_of_countries/README.md

 - click on a country for more details.

 ## Project setup
+Download/ clone the project and hit:
 ```
-Download/ clone the project and hit
 npm install
 ```